Josnic/reactjs-articles-app/README.md

 This project was worked with `NodeJS V14.19.3` and `Npm v6.14.17`.

 This project works with a `.env` environment file.
-Take `env.example` as a template.
+Take `env.example` as template.

 ## Available Scripts